 If the agency brings a formal case against a person or company, it might bring that case in an administrative proceeding or it might bring a lawsuit in court, depending on the rules of that particular agency.
 A person or company that a government agency is suing, in either an administrative proceeding or in a courtroom lawsuit, is also referred to as a “defendant” or a “respondent”.

-If you would like information about The Pickholz Law Offices’ experience representing Defendants and Witnesses before Federal and State Agencies, please feel free to click on the “Sample Matters” link and the other links on the right side of this page.
+If you would like information about The Pickholz Law Offices’ experience representing Defendants and Witnesses before Federal and State Agencies, please feel free to click on the “Our Cases & Results” link and the other links on the right side of this page.

 The above information is not and should not be construed as providing legal advice.
 The use of this web site or this page does not constitute or create any attorney-client, fiduciary, or confidential relationship between The Pickholz Law Offices LLC and anyone using this web site, or anyone else.
 The information contained on this website is for informational purposes only.
 The content of this web site may not reflect current developments.
 Prior results do not guarantee a similar outcome.
 Results of prior cases or matters contained on this web site are not indicative of future results or outcomes, and should not be taken as a prediction, promise, or guarantee of any future result or outcome.
 No one who accesses this web site should act or refrain from acting based on anything contained on this web site.
 For additional terms and conditions governing the use of this web site, please click on the “disclaimer” link at the bottom of this page or click here.

 Defendants and Witnesses Before Other Federal And State Agencies | Federal Defendant | Federal Witness